Kartones/WebQuake/README.md

 Requires Docker `>= 1.8.0`.

 First of all, copy Quake's `id1` folder into this repo's root (don't worry, it's .gitignored).
+The folder already exists and contains an `autoexec.cfg` file with basic tweaks (some will be used by the Server, others by the Client).

 ### Client